dc225/dc225.github.io/_posts/2016-02-11-feb2016-meetup-followup.md

 **DC225** had a **meetup** on **February 10, 2016** from **7p-8pm** at [LSU Voodoo BBQ Bar & Grill](https://www.facebook.com/LSU-Voodoo-BBQ-Bar-Grill-115941018447781/) in Baton Rouge, Louisiana.

-Edward Atebara, a lawyer from Baton Rouge, was the guest speaker and offered great legal advice and information on certain topics discussed during the meetup.
+[Edward Atebara](http://EdAtLaw.com), a lawyer from Baton Rouge, was the guest speaker and offered great legal advice and information on certain topics involving DWI/DUI and proper proceedures to follow when interacting with law enforcement during the meetup.

 There were a few challenges and puzzles meant to help grow, perfect, and demonstrate your skills.